XiangcaiHuang/ot_smarthome_gw/appnote/embARC_appnote_how_to_use_OpenThread_smarthome_applicaion.md

 	![make_start_card][32]

 ### Setup Remote Control of the Raspi
 1. Insert the SD card of Raspi to *SD card Reader*.
-Create a file with name "ssh" in boot partition.
+Create a file with name "**ssh**" in boot partition.

 	![create_ssh_file][33]